 The Lowitja Institute believes it is vitally important that our investment in research findings results in lasting positive impact on the health of Aboriginal and Torres Strait Islander people.
 Therefore, integral to our research effort is the identification of policy and/or practice outcomes based on the evidence.

-We therefore support research projects to meet our knowledge exchange requirements:
+We therefore support research projects to meet our knowledge translation requirements:

-- A knowledge exchange schedule is attached to the project contract
+- A knowledge translation schedule is attached to the project contract

-- A proportion of each research project is identified for knowledge exchange activities
+- A proportion of each research project is identified for knowledge translation activities.

-There are a number of frameworks or models available to guide thinking around potential knowledge exchange activities for projects, such as:
+There are a number of frameworks or models available to guide thinking around potential knowledge translation & knowledge exchange activities for projects, such as:

 - Facilitated Development Approach: The Lowitja Institute's approach to research places a high value on knowledge exchange and stakeholder involvement at every stage of the research, including priority setting, conducting research and implementing the findings.

 - The Dynamic Knowledge Transfer Capacity model (R. Parent, M. Roy & D. St-Jacques 2007, A systems-based dynamic knowledge transfer capacity model, Journal of Knowledge Management, vol. 11(6): 81–93): This model identifies four types of capacity needed within a knowledge transfer system: generative, disseminative, absorptive, and ongoing adaptive and responsive capacity.
 It highlights, particularly, the need to engage after the research has been produced and disseminated.

 - Additionally, the following set of questions may be helpful for guiding knowledge exchange activities.
 These questions have been adapted from work undertaken by R. Masching, Y. Allard & T. Prentice in 2006, published as Knowledge Translation and Aboriginal HIV/AIDS Research: Methods at the Margins in the Canadian Journal of Aboriginal Community-based HIV/AIDS Research, vol. 1, Summer 2006, p.
 31–44: